-Scenario Remote Learning Provision Individual pupil or small group of pupils self-isolating but the rest of the class are in school Teacher to set work on Seesaw or send via email - closely based on what the class are working on and/or the identified gaps the pupils has.
+Scenario Remote Learning Provision One/two/ small group of pupils in group in self-isolation Teacher to set work on Seesaw or send via email - closely based on what the class are working on and/or the identified gaps a pupil has.
 There will be links to high quality instruction.
-Teachers will check pupils have accessed the remote learning daily and report to SLT if they have concerns.
-Teachers will mark pupils work daily and give constructive feedback - as age appropriate.
-This may be via Seesaw, a video call or a phone call.
-Class self-isolating - teacher well or Whole school closure Teacher to set work on Seesaw - closely based on what the class are working on and/or the identified the pupils have.
-Remote/live teaching - see table below with more detail as below.
+Class in self-isolation - teacher well or Whole school closure Teacher to set work on Seesaw - closely based on what the class are working on and/or the identified the pupils have.
+Remote/live teaching as below.
 Pupils to dress in school uniform for the day.
 Families sent protocols in place when accessing the live lessons.
 There will always be two staff present in the Zoom.
 Teacher will take register and feedback to SLT who has attended and follow up with calls to the pupils.

-Class email The class email will be in use for you to share any issues you have accessing the online platforms we use.
-Class in self-isolation - teacher unwell Phase Lead and teachers from the cohort to set work for pupils to do on Seesaw or send via email - closely based on what the class are working on and/or the identified gaps the pupils has.
+Class email The class email will be in used for families to share any issues they have accessing the online platforms we use.
+Class in self-isolation - teacher unwell Phase Lead and teachers from the cohort to set work for pupils to do on Seesaw or send via email - closely based on what the class are working on and/or the identified gaps the pupils have.

 There will be links to high quality instruction.
 Live teaching will be offered if possible.
-Teacher well but self-isolating whilst the class is in school.
-Teacher will remote into the classroom.
-They will 1. meet with the class every morning 2. teach the class timetabled lessons for the day We will continue to reflect on what helps our pupils learn, ensure there is a good balance of pupils staring at screen and what meets the needs of the pupils dependent on their age and French Provision for pupils in bilingual stream attention span.
-Padlet to be used - work set by EdW staff.

-Class in self-isolation - - teacher well or Whole school Closure Activity Detail Meet every morning with class Register Check all pupils are ok 3.
-Set work expectations out for the day Teaching session - min 2 a day Teacher input - I do, we do, you do Screen off when pupils working on task set.
-Teacher will stay on screen to help pupils if needed.
-Teaching staff may also use this independent work time to support a specific pupil or groups of pupils.
-The class to return to the live session to share work/address misconceptions/ recap on the key learning outcome.
-Calls will be made by staff to pupils who have been identified as struggling or to deliver an intervention.
-Small group work - Interventions may be offered and/or Targeted catch up End of day Pupils will be invited back for a reading enrichment session or to enjoy story time together.
+French Provision for pupils in bilingual stream Padlet to be used - work set by weekly by EdW staff and communicated directly to families.

+Class in self-isolation - teacher well

+Activity Detail / content / aim / focus

+Meet every morning with class 1.
+Register

+2. Check all pupils are ok

+3. Set work expectations for the day

+Teaching sessions - min 2 a day Teacher input

+I do, we do, you do

+Screen off when pupils working on task set.

+• 'I am here if you need me' or

+staff to target specific groups of pupils.

+Return to share work/address misconceptions/ recap on key learning outcome

+Call pupils who struggle or interventions

+Small group work - may be offered Interventions; and/or

+Targeted catch up

+End of day Reading enrichment; and/or

+Storytime together